Developer Accidentally Deletes Production Database On Their First Day On The Job

 Re: (Score:2)

+What this guy did is 100% excusable.
+The CTO and whoever created the onboarding process should see themselves out.

+I mean fuck I was on a visitors badge fully escorted for a whole week at my first job.
+That's right, they wouldn't even let me simply walk around the building unsupervised to

-Some Company Information Please (Score:4, Insightful)
+Some Company Information Please (Score:5, Interesting)

 I'm surprised that the firm has not been named - while I would think that any company that had this happen to them would want to keep this confidential, I would think that somebody would talk about it separately.
 I suspect that the "company" is some podunk startup in which the CTO is the CEO, CFO, head of development and probably the HR head and they've just hired a developer without thinking about access restrictions (or verifying that backups are actually happening).